raestrada/MonGone/docs/docs.md

 Generates an HTML report for MongoDB Atlas resources.
 - **`--period`**: Defines the time window to consider resources as unused.
 Default is 30 days.

-### `mongone generate-plan`
-Generates an optimization plan for your MongoDB Atlas resources and optionally executes it.
-- **`--force-data`**: Forces an in-depth analysis of the resources to enhance the optimization plan.

 ### `mongone execute-plan`
 Executes the generated optimization plan, scaling down unused resources and enabling auto-scaling for clusters as needed.